How to Use Them

-The rule for using BHAs (as well as AHAs) is to go gradually: start with a maximum of three times a week, then only increase usage if your skin tolerates it and responds well.
-And don’t overdo it with exfoliating products!!
+The rule for using BHA (as well as AHA) is to take it slow: start with a maximum of three times per week, then only increase usage if your Skin tolerates it and responds well.
+And don’t overdo exfoliating products!!
 Choose only one for your skincare routine to avoid damage.

 Finally, keep in mind that the main contraindication to using cosmetics containing salicylic acid is a known allergy to salicylates (including acetylsalicylic acid).
 If you are allergic to aspirin, do not use these products!